|

 between the spelling of a word and its sound, then ZEBRA might as well be

-spelled XDT!
+spelled XDT.
 Why not?

 3. Given that there are thousands of different fonts and font sizes, and